752963e64/functionality/README.md

 # functionality
 Give a sens to your interactive or non interactive shell...

+- this script demonstrate metaprog, a clear understanding of system tools & protocols

 ## to be sourced somewhere...
 ##### You are a profane and you just uses it.